justinmeiners/efficient-programming-with-components/14_binary_search.md

     }

-[^pauls-friend]: Alex: Paul McJones has a good friend [Butler Lampson][lampson] who is a Turing award
+[^pauls-friend]: Alex: Paul McJones has a good friend [Butler Lampson][lampson] who is a Turing award winner.
-    winner.
     We went to lunch and he told us binary search is the only algorithm a programmer needs to know.
     I think sort should be there too, but we'll take his opinion.

-[^slow-comparison-example]: In writing my masters thesis
+[^slow-comparison-example]: In writing my Master's thesis
     I actually came across a comparison operator which is very expensive to evaluate, called the Dehornoy ordering for [braid groups][braid-research].
-    This is a total ordering which I used for sorting, removing duplicates, and other algorithms in a very similar style to STL.
+    This provides a total ordering which I used for sorting, removing duplicates, and other algorithms in STL style.
+    In this case having
-    Optimizing the number of comparisons made a significant difference in performance.
+    algorithms that carefully optimized the number of comparisons made a significant different in performance.

 [lampson]: https://en.wikipedia.org/wiki/Butler_Lampson
 [braid-research]: https://github.com/justinmeiners/braid-rank-thesis